Paying attention to pronunciation really pays off.

 Good English language pronunciation does not mean losing your first language accent.
 Of course, you may inevitably "lose" your accent when making certain sounds because doing so will help you pronounce them correctly and be better understood more often.
 Focus on being understandable, not on your accent.

 2. Learn to use the IPA (International Phonetic Alphabet).
 Irregular spelling is one of the downsides of learning the English language.
-Although any learner of any secondary language should learn the International Phonetic Alphabet, learners of English benefit can from it more than most.
+Although any learner of any secondary language should learn the International Phonetic Alphabet, learners of English can benefit from it more than most.
 The International Phonetic Alphabet is used to transcribe sounds.
-Learners who can read the IPA can "see" the correct pronunciation of words even when it is difficult for them to hear subtler sounds.
+Learners familiar with the IPA "see" the correct pronunciation of words even if they can't yet hear the subtler sounds.

 Relax and accept that understanding every word you hear is not the goal in learning pronunciation.